 5 Mental Shifts to Simplify Your Life

-Want to lead a simpler life?
+Want to lead a simpler, less stressful life?
 Here are 5 ways to shift your thinking and change your life.

 Five years ago, I quit my corporate job because I wanted my life back.
 I was overwhelmed, overworked, and overweight.
 By Sunday afternoon I was dreading Monday morning.
 Every.
 Single.
 Week.